Ford Foundation: History

-The foundation was established January 15, 1936, in Michigan by Edsel Ford (president of the Ford Motor Company) and two other executives "to receive and administer funds for scientific, educational and charitable purposes, all for the public welfare."
+The foundation was established on January 15, 1936, in Michigan by Edsel Ford (president of the Ford Motor Company) and two other executives "to receive and administer funds for scientific, educational and charitable purposes, all for the public welfare."
 It was a reaction to FDR's 1935 tax reform introducing 70% tax on large inheritances.
 During its early years, the foundation operated in Michigan under the leadership of Ford family members and their associates and supported the Henry Ford Hospital and the Henry Ford Museum and Greenfield Village, among other organizations.

 After the deaths of Edsel Ford in 1943 and Henry Ford in 1947, the presidency of the foundation fell to Edsel's eldest son, Henry Ford II.
 It quickly became clear that the foundation would become the largest philanthropic organization in the world.
 The board of trustees then commissioned the Gaither Study Committee to chart the foundation's future.
-The committee, headed by California attorney H. Rowan Gaither, recommended that the foundation become an international philanthropic organization dedicated to the advancement of human welfare and "urged the foundation to focus on solving humankind's most pressing problems, whatever they might be, rather than work in any particular field...."
-The report was endorsed by the foundation's board of trustees, and they subsequently voted to move the foundation to New York City in 1953.
-The Ford Foundation's first international field office opened in 1952 in New Delhi, India.
+The committee, headed by California attorney H. Rowan Gaither, recommended that the foundation become an international philanthropic organization dedicated to the advancement of human welfare and "urged the foundation to focus on solving humankind's most pressing problems, whatever they might be, rather than work in any particular field".
+The report was endorsed by the foundation's board of trustees, and in 1953 it voted to move the foundation to New York City.

+At the height of the Cold War, the Ford Foundation was involved in several covert operations.
+At least one of these involved the Fighting Group Against Inhumanity, a CIA-controlled group based in West Berlin that undertook various missions in the East Zone, including intelligence-gathering and sabotage.
+In 1950, the U.S. government sought to bolster the Fighting Group's legitimacy as a credible independent organization, so the International Rescue Committee was recruited to act as its advocate.
+With the support of Eleanor Roosevelt, the Ford Foundation was persuaded to give the Fighting Group a grant of $150,000.
+A press release announcing the grant pointed to the assistance the Fighting Group gave to "carefully screened" defectors to come to the West.
+The National Committee for a Free Europe, a CIA proprietary, actually administered the grant.